Home

 Have all built their nests in my beard!'

-The Villanelle is a 19-line poem that relies heavily on repetition.
-It consists of five tercets (three-line stanzas) followed by a quatrain (four-line stanza).
-The first and third lines of the first three lines are repeated in the following stanzas, giving a haunting, musical effect.
+It’s made up of five tercets (three-line stanzas) followed by a final quatrain (four-line stanza).
+The first and third lines of the opening stanza are repeated throughout the poem in a specific pattern, creating a rhythmic, almost haunting musicality.

 Example: